espressif/esp-idf/docs/en/security/flash-encryption.rst

     - :ref:`Select the appropriate bootloader log verbosity <CONFIG_BOOTLOADER_LOG_LEVEL>`
     - Save the configuration and exit.

 Enabling flash encryption will increase the size of bootloader, which might require updating partition table offset.
-See :ref:`secure-boot-bootloader-size`.
+See :ref:`bootloader-size`.

 3. Run the command given below to build and flash the complete images.